alexmac131/rover2016/browserCode/README.md

 I wish to take various data end points and display them to a browser available in all devices.
 As well as control and drive the packages on the vehicle itself.
 In some ways changing the display.

 To sweep in a defined arc in front of the rover with a ultra sonic range sensor.
 The data is kept in the control board until a sweep is complete, transmitted externally to other systems.
-Given options such as miniumn range sending control messages to the motor control system and set control flags.
+Given options such as minimum range sending control messages to the motor control system and set control flags.
 The flags will set a stop message and if the stop condition clears also transmit a clear message.

 ##License:##